-Easy Crock Pot Pulled Pork
+Tender Crock Pot Pulled Pork

 Who loves easy meals?
 Right now, the easier the better for our family, I’m sure most everyone agrees!
 This Pulled Pork is such an effortless dinner idea.
 Just five ingredients and into the crock pot it goes.
 I don’t always think ahead to use my crock pot, but when I do it really helps take a big weight off my shoulders.

 This Crock Pot Pulled Pork is one of my family’s favorite meals and makes enough leftovers for lunch or dinner the next day!
 If you’re in a time crunch, it can also be made in the Instant Pot!
 However, I do have to admit, I find it gets a little more tender when it’s slow cooked all day in the crockpot instead.

 What You’ll Need

 One of the reasons I love this recipe so much is that it only uses FIVE ingredients.
 That’s it!

 - Pork butt – You can also use pork shoulder.